My scene partner is in a different city / state / country than me! How do we rehearse?

 Which Broadway show will we be seeing?
 When?

-We will see the show on Thursday evening, June 27th.
+TBD.
+We will see the show together on the Thursday evening of that week!

 Every Wednesday evening, Tom leads an acting class from 6:30pm-10pm in an Off-Broadway Theater in the West Village: The Players Theater 115 Macdougal Street, NYC, NY 10012.